-Monika: Here is my favorite quote of yours from Read My Lips: "Academics, shrinks, and feminist theorists have traveled through our lives and problems like tourists on a junket.
+Monika: One of my favorite quotes of yours from Read My Lips is: "Academics, shrinks, and feminist theorists have traveled through our lives and problems like tourists on a junket.
 Picnicking on our identities like flies at a free lunch, they have selected the tastiest tidbits with which to illustrate a theory or push a book."
-Is it still valid?
+Do you feel that observation still holds true today?

 Riki: I think it’s finally improved.
 Folks realize we’re not just some gender-weird tribe for them to cut their professional teeth on.

-Monika: It has been over 20 years since you and Denise Norris created the Transsexual Menace.
-How do you recall those days?
+Monika: It’s been over 20 years since you and Denise Norris created The Transexual Menace.
+How do you remember those early days of activism?

-Monika: How would you define its legacy today?
+Monika: How would you define The Transexual Menace’s legacy today?

-Monika: The 1990s witnessed the first Southern Comfort Conference, and the creation of new organizations: Transgender Nation, Transsexual Menace, the first The Transgender Day of Remembrance, and many transgender marches and parades.
-What sparked such a robust development of the transgender movement then?
+Monika: The 1990s saw the launch of the first Southern Comfort Conference, the creation of organizations like Transgender Nation and The Transexual Menace, the first Transgender Day of Remembrance, and numerous transgender marches and parades.
+What do you think sparked such a rapid expansion of the transgender movement at that time?

-Monika: You were one of the first transgender activists that noticed the importance of political action and lobbying.
-With the creation of Gender Public Advocacy Coalition (GenderPAC) in 1995, the transgender community started to take part in politics.
-However, American politics is based on the interaction with different interest groups that wish to pursue their specific goals.
-How successful was the transgender community in this respect?
+Monika: You were one of the first transgender activists to recognize the importance of political action and lobbying.
+With the creation of the Gender Public Advocacy Coalition (GenderPAC) in 1995, the transgender community began engaging directly in politics.
+Considering that American politics is shaped by interactions with numerous interest groups pursuing specific agendas, how successful was the transgender community in navigating that landscape?

-Monika: How did you perceive the attitude of the administration of President Obama towards transgender Americans?
+Monika: How did you perceive the attitude of President Obama’s administration toward transgender Americans?

-Monika: Is there any difference in the way the Republicans and Democrats address the needs and rights of the transgender community?
+Monika: Do you notice a difference in how Republicans and Democrats address the needs and rights of the transgender community?

 Riki: Republicans would gladly throw the whole gay community under the bus, us included.
 You see that in all the bathroom bills launched by Republicans to satisfy their base.
 The Democrats are now fully committed to our rights.

-Monika: Does it mean that the next 4 years will be a gloomy time for the US transgender community?
+Monika: Does that mean the next four years could be a particularly difficult time for the U.S. transgender community?

-Monika: Do you think that in our lifetime we could live to the day when a transgender lady could become the President of the USA?
-Are you smiling? :)
+Monika: Do you think it’s possible in our lifetime to see a transgender woman become President of the United States?
+Are you smiling?

 Riki: I am smiling, but the answer is no. Although I just read we do have our first trans mayor in Texas.

-Monika: GenderPAC was also instrumental in helping many corporations to expand their employment non-discrimination policies to include gender identity and gender expression.
-Is it a common standard now?
+Monika: GenderPAC was also instrumental in helping many corporations expand their employment non-discrimination policies to include gender identity and gender expression.
+Would you say that is now a common standard?

 Riki: It’s completely standard among the Fortune 1000 corporations.
 And since HRC made it part of the Equality Index, you can’t get a good score without it.

-Monika: The transgender community is said to be thriving now.
-Teenage girls become models and dancers, talented ladies become writers, singers, and actresses.
-Those ladies with an interest in politics and business become successful politicians and businesswomen.
-What do you think in general about the present situation of transgender women in American society?
-Are we just scratching the surface or the change is really happening?
+Monika: The transgender community is often described as thriving today.
+Teenage girls are becoming models and dancers, talented women are emerging as writers, singers, and actresses, and those interested in politics or business are achieving success as politicians and business leaders.
+How do you assess the current situation for transgender women in American society?
+Are we just scratching the surface, or is real change happening?

-Monika: If we are just barely scratching the surface, what would be a harbinger of a real change in your view?
+Monika: If we are just barely scratching the surface, what would you consider a true harbinger of real change?

-Monika: At that time of your transition, did you have any transgender role models that you followed?
-Are there are any transgender ladies that you admire and respect now?
+Monika: At the time of your transition, did you have any transgender role models to follow?
+And today, are there transgender women you particularly admire or respect?

-Monika: Does the coming-out of a TV celebrity contribute to the success of the transgender movement?
-What do you think in general about transgender news stories or characters which are featured in films, newspapers, or books these days?
+Monika: Does the coming out of a TV celebrity contribute to the success of the transgender movement?
+More broadly, what do you think about transgender news stories or characters featured in films, newspapers, or books today?

 Riki: Every celebrity who comes out helps, and makes us more palatable to mainstream society.